akhil-17/PokerSlam-3/README.md

 - **Coordinated Card Animations:** Precisely sequenced animations managed by `GameStateManager` for card removal (fade/scale out triggered, waits via `Task.sleep` for visual completion), shifting (spring animation driven by `currentRow` changes), and dealing new cards (spring animation, fills bottom-up).
 - Adaptive layout respecting device safe areas.
 - **Main Menu/Game Play States:** Clear separation managed by `GameView`.
+- **High Score Display on Main Menu:** User's current high score is displayed at the top of the main menu if it's greater than zero, styled similarly to the in-game score.

 ### Game Rules
 - Cards must be adjacent to be selected